Akenham

-Akenham is a village and civil parish in the Mid Suffolk district of Suffolk in Eastern England.
-Located on the northwestern edge of Ipswich, in 2005 it had an estimated population of 60.
+Akenham is a village and civil parish in the Mid Suffolk district of Suffolk in the East of England.
+Located on the north-western edge of Ipswich, in 2005 it had an estimated population of 60.
 At the 2011 Census the population remained less than 100 and was included in the civil parish of Whitton.

 History

 Archaeological finds

 A number of archaeological items have been found in Akenham including metal fragments from the Bronze Age and Iron Age, a Saxon coin and Bronze disc.

 Romano-British pottery has been unearthed in fields across the parish.
 A Middle Saxon gilded bronze pendant or brooch has also been found.
-A silver penny of the Saxon king Aethelred II was also found nearby as well as bronze fragments thought to represent the Bigod family.
+A silver penny of the Saxon king Æthelred the Unready was also found nearby as well as bronze fragments thought to represent the Bigod family.

 Middle Ages

 Its place name is derived the Old English for 'Ac(c)a's homestead or village'.
 It was known as Acheham in the Domesday Book which records the population in 1086 to be 50 households made up 48 freemen and 2 smallholders along with 12 acres of meadow, 2 cobs, 7 cattle, and 6 pigs.